Colossal squid: Predation

-Many sperm whales have scars on their backs, believed to be caused by the hooks of colossal squid.
-Colossal squid are a major prey item for sperm whales in the Antarctic; 14% of the squid beaks found in the stomachs of these sperm whales are those of the colossal squid, which indicates that colossal squid make up 77% of the biomass consumed by these whales.
-Many other animals also feed on colossal squid, including the beaked whales, such as southern bottlenose whales, Cuvier's and Baird's beaked whales; the beaked whales essentially resemble oversized dolphins, some with a more pronounced underbite on their snout (or "beak").
-They are among the deepest-diving cetaceans ever recorded, besides the sperm whale.
-This places the beaked whales as some of the few food competitors of the sperm whale.
-Other possible squid predators include the pilot whale, killer whales, larger southern elephant seals, Patagonian toothfish, southern sleeper sharks (Somniosus antarcticus), Antarctic toothfish, and albatrosses (e.g., the wandering and sooty albatrosses).
-However, beaks from mature adults have only been recovered from large predators (i.e. sperm whales and southern sleeper sharks), while the other predators only eat juveniles or young adults.
+Many sperm whales have scars on their backs that are believed to be caused by the hooks of colossal squid.
+Colossal squid are a major prey item for sperm whales in the Antarctic; 14% of the squid beaks found in the stomachs of these sperm whales are those of the colossal squid, which indicates that colossal squid likely make up 77% of the biomass consumed by these whales.
+Many other animals also feed on colossal squid, including the beaked whales, such as southern bottlenose whales, and Cuvier's and Baird's beaked whales.
+Other possible predators include the pilot whale, killer whales, larger southern elephant seals, Patagonian toothfish, southern sleeper sharks (Somniosus antarcticus), Antarctic toothfish, and albatrosses (e.g., the wandering and sooty albatrosses).
+Beaks from mature adults have only been recovered from large predators (i.e. sperm whales and southern sleeper sharks), while other predators only eat juveniles or young adults.

 Reproduction

-Little is known about the colossal squid's reproductive cycle although the colossal squid does have two distinct sexes.
+Not much is known about the colossal squid's reproductive cycle, although it does have two distinct sexes.
 Many species of squid, however, develop sex-specific organs as they age and develop.
-The adult female colossal squid has been discovered in much shallower waters which likely implies that females spawn in shallower waters than their normal depth.
-Additionally, the colossal squid has a high possible fecundity reaching over 4.2 million oocytes which is quite unique compared to other squids in such cold waters.
+The adult female colossal squid has been discovered in much shallower waters, which likely implies that females spawn in shallower waters, rather than their usual depth.
+Additionally, the colossal squid has a high possible fecundity reaching over 4.2 million oocytes, which is quite high compared to other squids in such cold waters.
 Colossal squid oocytes have been observed at sizes ranging from as large as 3.2x2.1 mm to as small as 1.4x0.5 mm.
 Sampling of colossal squid ovaries show an average of 2175 eggs per gram.
 Young squid are thought to spawn near the summer time at surface temperatures of -0.9-0 C.